charleskoffler/clprolf/README.md

 As simol wants to be as powerful and compatible with java, access modifiers, and other stuff in a java class declaration are allowed in the same way of a simol class declaration, obviously.
 As simol wants to be as powerful and compatible with java, access modifiers, and other stuff in a java interface declaration are allowed in the same way of a simol interface declaration, obviously.

+THE UNDERST MODIFIER
 The modifier "underst"("understanding") can be added to the methods of simu_real_world_obj( or even simu_comp_worker) classes.
 It marks the methods that have a role of "understanding" by the computer (recognition of objects in an image, for example). "underst" can also be used on simu_comp_worker.
 	"underst" indicates code that is non intuitive, for example complex sorts implementations.
 Even the famous and widely used algorithms can be marked as "underst".
 	It is placed before the result type of a method declaration.
 It can not be used for the methods of an compatibility interface.

+THE ROLE ANNOTATIONS OF SIMU_REAL_WORLD_OBJ
+A simu_real_world_obj can be various things, include abstract realities.
+Don't believe simu_real_world_obj, in simol, could only represents concrete objects like car.
+Everything that is not a computer worker job, and has methods, is, in simol, a simulation of a real_world object.
+So, abstract notions, should be in such kind of simol classes.
+To ease understanding and smart compatibility with classical objet oriented used classes, simol has introduced a annotation.
+This annotations is designed to be used on a simu_real_world_obj declaration.
+Thus, @Design_role, @GUI_role, @Human_expert_role, are precisions you can add in your simu_real_world_obj, for better understanding of your interpretation and vision.
+But you don't have to use them, even if your classes are human expert simulation.
+And these annotations doesn't enforce the reader to use the same interpretation.
+These annotations are also available as a optional enum value "role", in @Simu_real_world_obj simol framework for java.

+@Design_role : controllers, services, and so on, are understood, in simol, as design roles.
+A controller is supposed to control the job between several entities, services are supposed to supply or design a service, and so on.
+These objects are designed to have a role in a software architecture, and are comparison with the abstract function they play.
+But they stay abstractions, and do not precisely give a job at the computer worker, they don't precise inherently the underlying algorithm.
+So you can add @Design_role annotation, but these classes could be seen as another abstraction, for example a human expert for an MVC controller.

+@GUI_role: software developers who prefer a GUI interpretation, can use @GUI_role for the buttons, windows, and other classes like that.
+This does not enforce people to have the same vision, and a window could also be seen of the simulation of a real-world machine, with his real buttons, etc.

+@Human_expert: Many of business job can be viewed as a human expert simulation.
+Business logic is a computer worker-like interpretation at the basis, but could ony be understood as a human-expert simulation.

+@Machine_tool: A machine tool vision of a GUI, where a window is interpreted as a simulation of a machine tool, with concrete buttons, a little display for a text, and so on.

+Examples:
+@GUI_role
+public simu_real_world_obj Window { (...) }

+@Design_role
+public simu_real_world_obj Controller { (...) }

+@Human_expert
+public simu_real_world_obj MeteoExpert { (...) }

+@Machine_tool
+public simu_real_world_obj Window { (...) }

+In the simol framework for java, as annotations are already used, the role annotations are available through a optional role attribute of @Simu_real_world_obj.
+For instance:
+@Simu_real_world_obj(Role.DESIGN)
+The roles are Role.DESIGN, Role.GUI, Role.HUMAN_EXPERT, and Role.MACHINE_TOOL

 THE INTERFACES IN simol
 In simol, there are two types of interfaces, and only these two types. simol interfaces are called compatibility interfaces.